 - ECO2401H, Econometrics II.

-The remaining courses among the six field courses may be chosen from the department's graduate offerings.
-With prior written approval from the Associate Chair, Graduate Studies, it may be possible for a student to use a limited number of courses offered by other departments to fulfill the six course requirement.
+Any remaining courses may be chosen from the department's graduate offerings.
+With prior written approval from the Associate Chair, Graduate Studies, it may be possible for a student to use a limited number of courses offered by other departments to fulfill the course requirements.

 If a student wishes to specialize in a field that is not formally offered as a major or minor field, s/he should check with the coordinator for the field to determine whether courses in other fields supplemented with reading courses can satisfy the field requirements.